perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Description_

-This script estimates population distribution within residential buildings based on floor area.
-The script filters the buildings to retain only residential types.
+This script estimates population distribution within residential and mixed-use buildings based on floor area.
 Using the centroids of these buildings, it conducts a spatial join with the GHS population data to associate each building with its respective population values.
-It then disaggregates the population estimates ('VALUE') based on Floor-areas ratios (FA) to derive a population estimation (Pop_estimation) for each building.
-This population estimation is then integrated into a pedestrian street network analysis (graph using cityseer).
-Points are generated along pedestrian streets at regular intervals, and the potential population is associated to these points within various catchment areas (vector of distances).
-The distance between the points to be generated along the network, as well as the catchment area distances can be parameterized.
+The population estimates ('VALUE') are disaggregated based on the ratio of each building's floor area ('FA') to the total floor area within the same GHS population grid cell.
+This results in a population estimation ('Pop_estimation') for each building.

+The population estimation is then integrated into a pedestrian street network analysis using cityseer.
+Points are generated at regular intervals along pedestrian streets, with an optional offset applied to the first point.
+The population potential is associated with these points within various catchment areas, which are parameterized by customizable distances.
 At the building level, the output variable of interest is 'Pop_estimation'.
 At the pedestrian network level, the output variable of interest is 'cc_Pop_estimation_sum_{catchment_area_distance}_nw'.

+An optional step allows filling null values for small street segments by averaging nearby segments' population data.

 _Requirements_
 - The PPCA environment on Python [Link to environment](https://github.com/perezjoan/PPCA-codes/blob/main/Environment%20settings.txt)